 If you're looking for a unique location, try Madame Sherri's Castle Ruins.
 As you walk up the path it seems as if you're being watched; that you're not alone in the forest.
 What remains of the stone staircase sweeps upwards into the branches above, the stairs having arches under them.

-Madame Sherri was known for her lavish parties that she held for her friends from New York City.
+Madame Sherri was known for the lavish parties that she held for her friends from New York City.
 Falling into poverty Madame Sherri left her lavish home in the forest.
-On October 18, 1962, the Castle was lost to a fire, with nothing left but the stone staircase and fireplace and the concrete that seems to be have been used by those who've practice Wicca or Satanic type rituals, but this could all be the work of vandals.
+On October 18, 1962, the Castle was lost to a fire, with nothing left but the stone staircase and fireplace and the concrete that seems to be have been used by those who've practiced Wicca or Satanic type rituals, but this could all be the work of vandals.
 It was rather creepy down there.

 The photo to the left was made with the use of a gold reflector to the right of the camera and a diffuser above the top of Meghan's head.
 Using the available light in the background and that sweet bokeh* blur to the right of her shoulder, I bounced the light to fill in the shadows that were on her face.
 Plus a natural lens flare always looks way better than one created within Adobe Photoshop.